 - Check that your PC has the IP address of your router listed as the default gateway.
 If the IP configuration of your PC is assigned by DHCP, this information will not be visible in your PC's Network Control Panel.
-Verify that the IP address of the router is listed as the TCP/IP default gateway as described in "Preparing a Computer for Network Access" on page 35. - Check to see that the network address of your PC (the portion of the IP address specified by the netmask) is different from the network address of the remote device. - If your ISP assigned a host name to your PC, enter that host name as the Account Name in the Basic Settings menu.
+Verify that the IP address of the router is listed as the TCP/IP default gateway as described in "Preparing Your Network" on page 43. - Check to see that the network address of your PC (the portion of the IP address specified by the netmask) is different from the network address of the remote device. - If your ISP assigned a host name to your PC, enter that host name as the Account Name in the Basic Settings menu.